-There are two broad categories of radiation therapy; both are designed to target the tumor precisely while minimizing exposure to the surrounding, healthy tissue.
-In the first category, the radiation is administered much like an x-ray — a procedure called external beam radiation therapy (EBRT), the radiation is usually delivered by a machine called a linear accelerator, or linac, which focuses a high-energy x-ray beam into your tumor site from outside your body.
-In the second treatment category, the radiation is delivered by radioactive material placed inside the body near the cancer cells — a procedure called brachytherapy (also called internal radiation therapy or implant radiation therapy).
+There are two broad categories of radiation therapy; both are designed to target the tumor while minimizing exposure to the healthy surrounding tissue.
+In the first category, the radiation is administered much like an x-ray — a procedure called external beam radiation therapy (EBRT).
+This type of radiation therapy is usually delivered by a machine called a linear accelerator, or linac.
+The second category is brachytherapy or internal radiation therapy.
+Brachytherapy treats cancer by placing radioactive sources inside the body, directly into or next to the treatment area.

 External Beam Radiation Therapy

 VMAT / RapidArc, is an advanced form of IMRT that was introduced in 2007.
-VMAT, or volumetric arc therapy,uses special software and an advanced linear accelerator to deliver IMRT treatments up to eight times faster than what was previously possible..
-Unlike conventional IMRT treatments, during which the machine must rotate several times around the patient or make repeated stops and starts to treat the tumor from a number of different angles, VMAT / RapidArc can deliver the dose to the entire tumor in a single rotation — in less than two minutes.
+VMAT, or volumetric modulated arc therapy, uses special software and an advanced linear accelerator to deliver IMRT treatments up to eight times faster than what was previously possible.
+Unlike conventional IMRT treatments, during which the machine must rotate several times around the patient or make repeated stops and starts to treat the tumor from a number of different angles, VMAT can deliver the dose to the entire tumor in a single rotation — in less than two minutes.

 IMRT, or intensity modulated radiation therapy with image-guidance, is a commonly performed radiation treatment technique for prostate cancer.
 This technique uses the 3-D scans of your body to guide the beams of radiation to the tumor from many different angles.
 At each of these angles, the intensity of the radiation is varied (modulated) and the shape of the beam is changed to match the shape of the tumor.
-These adjustments enable the prescribed amount of radiation to be delivered to each part of the tumor, while minimizing exposure to the surrounding healthy tissue.
+These adjustments enable the prescribed amount of radiation to be delivered to each part of the tumor, minimizing exposure to the surrounding healthy tissue.
 Treatments are typically given up to five treatment times per week over a period of four to six weeks.
 Each session typically takes from 5 to 20 minutes.
 Talk to your oncologist about what you may expect with respect to your schedule.

 IGRT, or image-guided radiation therapy, is an advanced type of external beam radiation therapy for prostate cancer.
 This technology utilizes images taken by several scans to create a detailed, three-dimensional picture of the target area and surrounding tissue, which enables your team to view the tumor and its position in your body before and during each treatment.
 The scans typically are produced by computed tomography (CT scan), magnetic resonance imaging (MRI), or positron emission tomography (PET scan).